-where $R_x$ ($R_z$) denotes rotation about the $X-$($Z-$) axis on the Bloch sphere.
-The virtual Z technique is employed to implement the perfect arbitrary $R_z$ gate~\cite{mckay2017efficient}.
-The CZ gate, a common native two-bit entanglement gate on superconducting qubits, is realized by tuning qubit frequency to bring the $|11 \rangle $ and $|20 \rangle $ energy levels into resonance, with the calibration process detailed separately.
+where $R_x$ ($R_z$) denotes rotation about the $x$- ($z$-) axis on the Bloch sphere.
+The decomposition leverages the virtual-$Z$ technique, enabling error-free implementation of arbitrary $R_z$ rotations~\cite{mckay2017efficient}.
+The CZ gate, a standard entangling primitive on superconducting qubits, is engineered by dynamically tuning the qubit frequency to bring the $|11\rangle$ and $|20\rangle$ states into resonance, with the calibration process detailed separately.

-For classical datasets, such as those in image classification, data needs to be encoded into quantum states.
-Generally, this involves a mapping from a $d$-dimensional data vector to a $2^n$-dimensional density matrix in Hilbert space $\mathcal{H}$ of $n$ qubits: $\mathbb{R}^{n} \rightarrow \mathbb{C}^{2^{n}}$.
-Standard encoding schemes like basis coding, angle coding, and amplitude coding each have distinct advantages and drawbacks.
-However, for high-dimensional classical images, these methods typically require long encoding circuits, which are prohibitively expensive given the limited coherence times in the NISQ era.
-To address this, we adopt data re-uploading, also referred to as interleaved encoding, integrating the encoding circuit with the variational circuit~\cite{Ren2022,Quantum2020,Haug2023}:
+For classical datasets such as images, data must first be embedded into quantum states.
+This embedding corresponds to a mapping from a $d$-dimensional real vector to a $2^n$-dimensional quantum state in the Hilbert space $\mathcal{H}$ of $n$ qubits, $\mathbb{R}^d \rightarrow \mathbb{C}^{2^n}$.
+Conventional encoding strategies—basis, angle, and amplitude encoding—offer distinct trade-offs, but become prohibitively costly for high-dimensional images as they demand deep circuits incompatible with the limited coherence times of noisy intermediate-scale quantum (NISQ) devices.
+To overcome this limitation, we employ data re-uploading, also referred to as interleaved encoding, which integrates data encoding directly into the variational layers of the circuit~\cite{Ren2022,Quantum2020,Haug2023}:

-Implementing the interleaved encoding approach for classical images, the specific QNN circuit for the EMNIST task is illustrated in Fig.~\ref{fig:circuit_emnist}.
-This circuit features $5$ blocks of decreasing size and an $R_x$ gate before measurement, with a total of $181$ trainable parameters that serve as both variational and angle encoding parameters.
-In order to encode the EMNIST grayscale image, we reduce the dimension of the original image to $15 \times 15$ by quadratic interpolation, encoding only the central $169$ grayscale elements, as shown in Fig.~\ref{fig:emnist_img}.
-The remaining $12$ parameters are used solely for training and are not involved in encoding.
-The binary classification decision is based on measuring the middle qubit, with $p_{|1\rangle }>0.5$ or $p_{|1\rangle }<0.5$ determining the label.
+In the case of EMNIST image classification, the dedicated QNN circuit is shown in Fig.~\ref{fig:circuit_emnist}.
+It comprises five blocks of decreasing size followed by a final $R_x$ rotation before measurement, amounting to $181$ trainable parameters that jointly serve as variational and angle-encoding variables.
+The grayscale images are downsampled via quadratic interpolation to $15\times 15$, with the central $169$ pixels encoded as rotation angles (Fig.~\ref{fig:emnist_img}).
+The remaining $12$ parameters are variational only and are not used for encoding.
+Classification is performed by measuring the central qubit: the output label is assigned according to whether the prediction probability $p$ exceeds $0.5$.

-For the quantum cluster state excitation identification task (LCEI), The same QNN structure as classical image classification is employed.
-Since lacking a data encoding process, all $181$ variational angles in the circuit are only trainable parameters.
-Instead, a state preparation circuit at the beginning of the circuit is used to input the quantum states in the target dataset.